 In the ever-evolving landscape of technology, understanding the difference between AI and Gen AI is crucial.
 Here’s a quick comparison table that highlights their key differences:

-Enhancing the Future: Trends and Developments in AI and Gen AI
+Trends in AI and Gen AI

 From the latest AI trends in mobile apps to the expansive capabilities of Generative AI, the evolving landscape of Artificial Intelligence is paving the way for innovative changes.